Pyrallux/CCBB/Frontend/ccbb-frontend/docs/Forms.md

             .date()
             .min(new Date(), "*Date Must be in the future") .required("*Cycle Date is Required"),
     });
     ```

   - Note all the strings being passed into the objects on each element of the `schema` are used to display on the screen as part of the `errors` attribute of the `useForm` hook.
   - With each object inside of the yup resolver's shape, a value must be registered inside the input tag as follows:

     ```html
     <input type="text" className="form-control" {...register("name")} />
     <input type="date" className="form-control" {...register("date")} />
     ```

   - Error handling should be done as follows within the TSX object:

-    ```html
+    ```jsx
     <p className="ms-3 text-danger fst-italic">{errors.name?.message}</p>
     ```

   - Finally, define an onSubmit function (that will only execute when the yupResolver is valid) and watch you form do its thing!

     ```ts
     const onSubmit = () => {